Tonyb23/hagitalCloudEngineering/README.md

 # hagitalCloudEngineering
-For techncal documents and codes related to Hagital Cloud Engineering
+For technical documents and codes related to Hagital Cloud Engineering